Berrichon dialect: Phonology and lexicon

 Although Berrichon does not have an official grammar or pronunciation, there are general rules as to how it differs from French.
 Berrichon differentiates between closed and open a.
 Rs are rolled and emphatic.
 Words which have the o sound in standard French are pronounced with a close back rounded vowel, resulting in, for example, un houmme (man), une poumme (apple).
 The oi [wa] sound becomes oé [oe].
 The suffix -eur becomes -eux in Berrichon, and -eau becomes -iau; therefore, leurs (theirs) is ieux and un seau d'eau (a bucket of water) is un siau d'iau.

 Conjugation is also different.
 The present indicative of the first-person singular, the third-person singular and the third-person plural are all conjugated in the same manner, which results in phrases of the type, "j'menons les oies" ("I lead the geese").
 There is also frequent truncation: "i m'nons les oies" ("they lead the geese").
 Tense endings are also different from standard French, as in the third person plural imperfect ending -aient is replaced by -aint, e.g., "i's étaint" instead of "ils étaient" ("They used to be").

 In Berry, it is customary to precede given names with articles: la for women's names and eul for men's names.

 When referring to weather terms, the pronoun ça is used in place of the French il.
 For example, "Il pleut" (It is raining.) would be "Ça pleut" in Berrichon.

 Examples of Berrichon vocabulary being used instead of their French counterparts include:

+Sample text

+Article 1 of the Universal Declaration of Human Rights: